Virginia Commonwealth University: Greek system

-List of VCU's Fraternity and Sorority Chapters
+The four governing councils of VCU's Greek system are the Interfraternity Council (IFC), the College Panhellenic Council (CPC), the National Pan-Hellenic Council (NPHC), and the Unified Greek Council (UGC).
+The UGC was originally established as the Multicultural Greek Council (MGC) respectively.
+The first organizations to be founded within each respective governing council on campus were Sigma Phi Epsilon (for IFC), Alpha Sigma Alpha (for CPC), Delta Sigma Theta (for NPHC), and Lambda Upsilon Lambda (for UGC).

 Security

 VCU's police force consists of 99 sworn police officers and more than 200 security personnel.
 VCU also provides a free Security Escort service (RAM SAFE) to students and faculty to assist them in reaching their destination and have stationed more than 370 Emergency Reporting Telephone Systems in various areas throughout campus.

 Athletics

 Having competed at the NCAA Division I level for little more than 30 years, Virginia Commonwealth University has sponsored a broad-based program of intercollegiate athletics.
 The VCU Rams have won in excess of 30 conference championships, participated in numerous NCAA post-season championship events, including a run to the Final Four in men's basketball in 2011, and had a number of All-Americans—both academic and athletic.
 VCU currently sponsors sixteen varsity teams in NCAA Division I play through the Atlantic 10 Conference (A10).

 VCU Men's tennis is one of the school's most successful programs.
 The team is coached by Paul Kostin who is one of five Division I coaches to reach the 900-victory mark.
 The Men's tennis team holds 12 CAA Championships, 18 NCAA tournament appearances, and 17 years of finishing in the top 25 rankings in the country.
 In 2000, VCU men's tennis had its best season, finishing runner up to Stanford in the NCAA Finals Championship match.
 The team finished with a No. 9 ranking in the country.

 Also under coach Paul Kostin, VCU's women's tennis team has 3 CAA championships, 12 NCAA appearances, and 8 years in the top 25.

 VCU Baseball has won a total of 3 CAA Championships and has been to a total of 8 NCAA Regionals.
-VCU Baseball's head coach is Shawn Stiffler, and games are played at The Diamond (Richmond, Virginia).
+Bradley LeCroy is VCU Baseball's head coach, and the school plays its games at The Diamond (Richmond, Virginia).

 Other intercollegiate sports include Men and Women's Basketball, Men and Women's Cross Country, Field Hockey, Golf, Men and Women's Soccer (played at Sports Backers Stadium), Men and Women's Track and Field, Volleyball, and Women's Lacrosse.